 You’ll present one or more research papers during class.
-Reading and presenting a research paper is a skill!
-Here are some tips, ideas, and techniques to help.
+Critically reading research papers is a skill!
+Here are some tips, ideas, and techniques to help learn it.

 Reading the paper

 This may be the first time you’re reading research papers, or even the first time you’re reading research papers in the systems area.
 Welcome!